Suzanna-Linn/slua/docs/moving-lljson.md

 #### array_mt and empty_array_mt

-They are two metatables that can be set to the table to give instructions
+They are two metatables that can be set to the table to give encoding instructions

 **lljson.array_mt** : encodes the array part of the table as JSON array.
 <pre class="language-sluab"><code class="language-sluab">-- array part of mixed table to JSON array